 Her squads have set 155 school records during her tenure.

-Ewald is a Level 4 ASCA certified swimming coach, a level 5 ASCA certified disabled swimming coach and has 21 years of coaching experience working with novice to National Champions.
-She was one of the Level III (of III levels) coaches on the travel list with the US Paralympic Team.
+She is one of the Level III (of III levels) coaches on the travel list with the US Paralympic Team.

-She was also with Team USA as Sports Science Specialist for 2013 World championships in Montreal, Canada, 2014 Pan Pacific Para-Swimming Championships at the Rose Bowl Aquatics Center in Pasadena, Calif. and the 2015 World Championships in Glasglow, Scotland.
+She was also with Team USA as Sports Science Specialist for 2013 World championships in Montreal, Canada, 2014 Pan Pacific Para-Swimming Championships at the Rose Bowl Aquatics Center in Pasadena, Calif., the 2015 World Championships in Glasglow, Scotland, and in 2016 she was an assistant coach for a World Series Meet in Sheffield, England, and in Indianapolis.

-She served with the non-profit group Dare2Tri out of Chicago, IL for the Annual Paratriathlete Training Camps.
-Ewald served as the open water swimming coach, 2014 and 2015 for these Training Camps on the Road to Rio in 2016.
+She served with the non-profit group Dare2Tri out of Chicago, Ill., for the Annual Paratriathlete Training Camps.
+Ewald served as an open water swimming coach in 2014, 2016 and 2016.

 She received her B.A. degree in business administration with honors from Tiffin University in 1989 and earned a M.A. in education from Heidelberg College in 1996.